Memory Visualizer

 Prerequisite

-you need a Linux environment.
+You need a Linux environment.

 Installation